 Greater Adelaide is made up of seven administrative regions and 27 councils, as well as the regional city of Murray Bridge.
 It is bordered by Victor Harbor and Goolwa in the south, the Barossa Valley in the north, the Gulf of St Vincent in the west, and the River Murray in the east.

-The plan prepares for steady population growth of 560,000 people, construction of 258,000 additional dwellings, creation of 282,000 new jobs and economic growth of $128 billion.
+The plan prepares for steady population growth of 545,000 people, and the construction of 248,000 additional dwellings.
 It outlines where people will live, where jobs will be located and where future transport and other infrastructure will be provided.
 It also describes how the city's history, character and environmental heritage can be protected and how the risks and potential effects of climate change can be managed.

 An amendment to the South Australian Planning Strategy to recognise the special character of the Barossa Valley and McLaren Vale was approved by the state government.